What's more fancy than a Porsche? A flying Porsche

 Toyota AI Ventures is an investor in California-based Joby Aviation, which proposes a manned eVTOL electric aircraft able to carry five passengers 150 miles (240 kilometers) on one charge.
 In its product pitch, Joby highlights the speed and quietness of its vehicle compared to other alternatives.

 The startup is still in stealth mode, but has already received some $130 million in venture funding.
-Its backers include some prominent Silicon Valley investors and JetBlue Ventures, the venture capital arm of the airline of the same name.
+Its backers include some prominent Silicon Valley investors and JetBlue Technology Ventures, the venture capital arm of the airline of the same name.

 Jim Adler, Toyota AI Ventures' founding managing director, told CNN Travel, "One of the areas we've been exploring is technologies that fundamentally change the way people move around -- on land, at sea or in the air.